openbmc/openbmc/upstream-layers/bitbake/doc/bitbake-user-manual/bitbake-user-manual-environment-setup.rst

 Settings must be set with a section and a value, for example::

-   bitbake-setup setting set default top-dir-name bitbake-builds
+   bitbake-setup settings set default top-dir-name bitbake-builds

 Will set the value of ``top-dir-name`` in the ``default`` section to "bitbake-builds".